-Leonie Vaas fashioned his country’s taste for tea into a valuable tool for sustainability.
+Leonie Vaas fashioned her country’s taste for tea into a valuable tool for sustainability.

 With Vaas as its manager for sustainability and innovations, Sri Lanka’s Hayleys Fabric PLC developed a textile dyeing method from tea waste.

 Under its innovative method coined SustainabiliTea, tea waste is collected from the country’s tea-growing estates and the tea is extracted, leaving a natural solution used to dye fabric.

 The process helps address the severe pollution caused by textile dyes and chemicals, and it reduces water and energy consumption.